Pluto-Y/Swift-LightBlue/README.md

 ## Requirements

-* iOS 7.0+
+* iOS 9.0+
 * Xcode 7.0 or above
 * Bluetooth 4.0

 ## Future of Swift-Bluetooth

-For the present, this project are developing for iOS, but I want to abstract a convenience bluetooth module for all platforms.
+Presently, this project is developing for iOS, but I want to abstract a convenience bluetooth module for all platforms.
 Then I will send the module to the [Cocoapods](http://www.cocoapods.org).
-Finially, I will add more functions for the bluetooth developer to debug the program not only for the software but also for the hardware.
+Finally, I will add more functions for the bluetooth developer to debug the program not only for the software, but also for the hardware.
 So if you have ideas please contact me.

 ## Contact